-- You are expected to participate actively in all class activities. - You are expected to complete all the readings and assignments prior to the class for which they are assigned. - Late assignments will be accepted ONLY under special circumstances and with prior arrangements.
+- You are expected to participate actively in all class activities. - If you fail to attend more than two thirds of classes, you will receive an F regardless of the reasons for absence. - You are expected to complete all the readings and assignments prior to the class for which they are assigned. - Late assignments will be accepted ONLY under special circumstances and with prior arrangements.
 You should have all the assignments including class reading completed by the beginning of class. - Cheating and plagiarism (copying others' work as if it were yours) will NOT be tolerated in any case. - Make sure to proofread your paper. - This class aims to establish and maintain a positive learning environment based on communication and mutual respect. - Active participation is critical to effective learning.
 If you have any questions regarding the course, please don't hesitate to ask the instructor either in or out of class.